-Paragraph 82(a) of IAS 1, as updated with effect from 1 January 2018, explicitly requires that entities present a specific line called, "Interest revenue, calculated using the effective interest method" within their Revenue, implying that interest revenue calculated using the effective interest rate method (EIR) would now need to be differentiated from interest revenue calculated using other methods and presented separately.
+Paragraph 82(a) of IAS 1 explicitly requires that entities present a specific line called, "Interest revenue, calculated using the effective interest method" within revenue, implying that interest revenue calculated using

-The Interpretations Committee stated in 2018 that this interest revenue line may only include interest arising from amortised cost, fair value through other comprehensive income (FVOCI) instruments, interest on derivatives in formal hedge accounting relationships and amortisation of fair value hedge adjustments along with recycling from the cash flow hedge reserves which relate to EIR items.
-Although not specifically mentioned by the IFRS Interpretations Committee, we believe that it is permissible to include additional line items, such as "Other interest income" on the face of the Consolidated income statement as a change in accounting policy, if applied retrospectively and with appropriate disclosure.
+The IFRS IC stated in 2018 that this interest revenue line may only include interest arising from amortised cost, fair value through other comprehensive income (FVOCI) instruments, interest on derivatives in formal hedge accounting relationships and amortisation of fair value hedge adjustments along with recycling from the cash flow hedge reserves which relate to EIR items.
+Although not specifically mentioned by the IFRS IC, we believe that it is permissible to include additional line items, such as "Other interest income" on the face of the Consolidated income statement y and with appropriate disclosure.
 An example of this disclosure is set out in Note 10.
-Whilst the change in IAS 1 did not impact the presentation of interest expense, we elected to apply a symmetrical treatment to interest income to increase consistency.